Money claims / monetary claims

 What can I expect?

-You and your employer must attend at the date and time specified on the SAET documents.
+You and the employer must attend at the date and time specified on the SAET documents.

-Your employer will respond in the “Answer/Response” form, which SAET must receive within 14 days.
+The employer is required to respond in the “Answer/Response” form, which SAET should receive within 14 days.
 The respondent must also send you a copy.

-You and your employer will be asked to attend a Conciliation Conference, which aims to settle the matter by agreement.
+You and the employer will be asked to participate in a conciliation process, which aims to settle the matter by agreement.
 It is informal and private with each party given an opportunity to explain their position.

-The SAET Member presiding may during the conference speak to you and your employer separately to develop settlement options.
+The SAET Member presiding at conciliation may speak to you and the employer separately to develop settlement options.
 Anything you say privately will not be repeated to the other party without your permission.

-You must attend the conference yourself but you may bring a lawyer, union representative, registered agent or other representative with you.
-If an agreement can be reached then the SAET Member will record the terms of settlement, and this agreement is binding on the parties.
+You must attend the conciliation process yourself, but you may bring a lawyer, union representative, registered agent, or other representative with you.

 Form(s)